x-tag/x-ui/README.md

-# About
+# About X-UI

-This repo is an X-Tag custom web-component stub that can be used as a starting point when building new elements.
-It provides that basic tools and grunt tasks to get started.
+X-UI is a combination of X-Tag components and themes.

 # Dev Setup